 Furthermore, Chase Ultimate Rewards Program Gives You 20% Off!

 You can get 20% off a lot of your travel purchases via Chase Ultimate Rewards.

 You can even do 1:1 point transfers to maximize your travel rewards!

 1:1 point transfers are possible between your Chase card rewards points and various other travel rewards accounts.

 The list of companies partnered into this program include:

-There are many other places you can transfer your reward points to through each of the affiliated companies above.
-As an example, you can save 20% on Air Canada transactions as they are owned by United Airlines.
-You can get the same discount with American Airlines too, since they are owned by British Airways.
+You can transfer your reward points to many other places through each of the affiliated companies above.
+For example, you can save 20% on Air Canada transactions as they are owned by United Airlines.
+You can get the same discount as American Airlines too since British Airways own them.

-Some extra benefits include: up to $100,000 in coverage towards rental car liabilities, up to $40,000 annual coverage for trip delays and cancellations, and $3,000 towards lost or stolen luggage.
+Some extra benefits include up to $100,000 in coverage towards rental car liabilities, up to $40,000 annual coverage for trip delays and cancellations, and $3,000 towards loss.